faduzin/statistics-review/README.md

 - 12/03 - little progress
 - 13/03 - little progress, participated in an not related event
 - 14/03 - no progress
+- 15/03 - learned about variance and standard deviation

 ## Introduction
 This document serves as a structured review of key statistical concepts essential for data analysis and data science.
 Each section will be filled with notes, definitions, examples, and insights as I progress through my studies.
 The goal is to build a strong foundation in statistics to enhance analytical and problem-solving skills.